IBM/deepview/README.md

 git clone git@github.com:IBM/deepview.git
 ```

-**DD1 (Stable Release v0.1.0)**
-A sample pod yaml for DD1 is provided in `/examples/deepview_pod_DD1.yaml`.
-This yaml has been tested with the latest release of DeepView and includes the following:
-- Upgrade of Transformers to the latest version.
-This is required for the examples provided
-- Installation of the Foundation Model Stack repository on a specific commit.
-This ensures reproducibility in the results returned by DeepView when using `--model_type=fms`
-- Setting of DeepTools 2.0 Environment Variables for DD1 Hardware

-**DD2**
 A sample pod yaml for DD2 is provided in `/examples/deepview_pod_DD2.yaml`.
 This yaml has been tested on an Openshift DD2 cluster and includes the following:
 - Upgrade of Transformers to the latest version.
 This is required for the examples provided
 - Installation of the Foundation Model Stack repository on a specific commit.
 This ensures reproducibility in the results returned by DeepView when using `--model_type=fms`